zhongwcool/ZipUtil/README.md

 # ZipUtil
-An android sample of using the package of java.util.zip.*
+An android sample of using the package of java.util.zip.* to zip or unzip file.